appazur/made-in-canada/README.md

 - https://github.com/appazur/made-in-canada

 We've presented several ways to obtain and use the country code to provide country-specific content for a static website visitor.
 Which approach do you prefer and why?
+Is there another method that you have used?